Jelly-RDF/jelly-rdf.github.io/docs/conformance/rdf-reports.md

 Note that implementations are not required to submit all features of Jelly-RDF.
 In particular, you will find that many implementations do not support:

 - The GRAPHS physical type for serialization (to Jelly).
 The GRAPHS type is considered legacy, and using the QUADS type is recommended instead.
-- Generalized RDF (i.e. triples with literals in subject position).
+- Generalized RDF (e.g., triples with literals in subject position).
 Many RDF libraries do not support this feature.
 - RDF-star (i.e. quoted triples).
 Some RDF libraries do not support this feature.

 In general, all implementations should at least pass the following test categories for parsing (from Jelly): `graphs_rdf_1_1`, `triples_rdf_1_1`, and `quads_rdf_1_1`.